michalpiasecki0/BSc-soccer-annotator/automatic_models/README.md

 `-p_e`, `--perform_events`: If True model will perform event annotation
 `-p_o`, `--perform_objects`: If True model will perform object detection
 `-p_lf`, `--perform_lines_fields`: If True model will perform field segmentation and lines detection
+`-img`, `--save_images`: If True images with predictions will be saved in output folder

 To get more details about arguments (E.g which are required/optional) go to [main.py](https://github.com/michalpiasecki0/BSc-soccer-annotator/blob/main/automatic_models/main.py) lines (9-30)